HaoyuWang141/Chatting/README.md

 ## Exception

+1. One Client is offline: Server will give all chats of this offline user a extra message to notify he is offline
-1. Server is down: all user will be notified.
+2. Server is down: all user will be notified.
 User can quit by himself elegantly.
 User can only check the last chat messages.
 He can not create a new one-to-one chat or group chat.
-2. a user is offline: Server will give all chats of this offline user a extra message to notify he is offline